AIHubForScience/MaterialScienceExplorer/README.md

 We quantified the topic relevance of each paper and identified main topics and academic interests of organisations in a quantitative and time-aware manner.

 ## Dataset
+Dataset used in this study is available here, and unzip in your own directory.

 ## Requirements
-Our experiment setting is as follows: gensim : 4.1.2 spacy : 3.2.4
+Our experiment setting is as follows:

+gensim : 4.1.2

+spacy : 3.2.4

 hdbscan : 0.8.28

 ```bash